blackfennec-org/blackfennec/docs/source/project/management/engineering_project/project_plan.rst

 Scope
 -----
-The scope of this project is limited to the duration of the module Engineering Project FS2021.
+The scope of this project is limited to the duration of the module `Engineering Project FS2021 <https://studien.rj.ost.ch/allModules/25619_M_EPJ.html>`_.

 References
 ----------